In this section, Fulbright Greece presents resources on COVID-19 for its U.S./Greek Fulbright Community and EducationUSA advisees.

 Greece to the U.S.: Preparing for your Fulbright Grant in the U.S.

-Greek grantees planning their 2021-2022 grant periods should keep in mind that U.S. COVID-19 related policies have not yet relaxed in regard to visa issuance and travel.
-It is important that you keep informed about federal, state and institutional directives and regulations.
-The U.S. Department of State shared these lastly updated guidelines: Message and Update.
+Greek grantees planning their 2022-2023 grant periods should keep in mind that U.S. COVID-19 related policies have greatly relaxed in regard to visa issuance and travel but it is important that you keep informed about federal, state and institutional directives and regulations.

-The Centers for Disease Control and Prevention (CDC) within the U.S. Department of Health and Human Services (HHS) issued an Order on January 12, 2021 requiring proof of a negative COVID-19 test or documentation of having recovered from COVID-19 for all air passengers arriving from a foreign country to the US.
-This also applies to travelers who have been vaccinated.
-This Order will be effective on January 26, 2021.
-In addition, the White House under President Joseph R. Biden Jr. has published its first Executive Order on January 21, 2021 in regard to Covid-19 safety measures in domestic and international travel.
+The Centers for Disease Control and Prevention (CDC) within the U.S. Department of Health and Human Services (HHS) rescinded an Order on June 12, 2022 and proof of a negative COVID-19 test or documentation of having recovered from COVID-19 for all air passengers arriving from a foreign country to the U.S. is no longer required.

 Studies in the U.S. EducationUSA